Battle of Alvøen: Background

-Context

-In May 1808, a Dutch frigate named Gelderland entered Bergen harbour seeking a sheltered spot to conduct repairs.
+In May 1808, the Dutch navy frigate Gelderland entered Bergen harbour seeking a sheltered spot to conduct repairs.
 Several privateers were also present in the harbour.
 The Royal Navy received intelligence about the Dutch frigate, and sent the frigates Tartar, Adriane and the corvette Cygnet from Leith in Scotland on 10 May, with orders to intercept the frigate and report on its movements.
-On 7 May, Gelderland had left Bergen; at least that is what local fishermen told Post Captain George Edmund Byron Bettesworth when Tartar entered the area of Stolmen west of Bergen on 15 May.
+On 7 May, Gelderland left Bergen; at least that is what local fishermen told Captain George Edmund Byron Bettesworth when Tartar entered the area of Stolmen west of Bergen on 15 May.

 Some sources claim that Tartar was flying Dutch colours upon entering Norwegian waters on 15 May, and was therefore unsuspected, since the Netherlands were then an ally of Denmark-Norway against Britain.
-Norwegian fishermen and pilots sailed out in small boats to welcome the vessel and to offer their assistance as pilots – the Dutch flag might have fooled them into thinking the Tartar was the Gelderland returning.
+Norwegian fishermen and pilots sailed out in small boats to welcome the vessel and to offer their assistance as pilots – the Dutch flag might have fooled them into thinking the Tartar was Gelderland returning.
 The pilots would have rushed to the vessel since the first there would get the job of piloting that vessel but, upon arrival, the pilots and fishermen were taken prisoner and forced to guide the vessel in through the narrow fjords leading to Bergen.
 They were tried by the Norwegian authorities after the battle and a transcript of their interrogation tells of what happened next:

 The defendant and the three previously mentioned Men, plus Rasmus Andersen Øvre Waage and Johannes Johannesen Søre Aarland: altogether six Men, then went out to the frigate in a small boat. -When they had come a brief distance from Shore, they sighted the pilots Jacob Jacobsen Nedre Waage and Ole Johannesen Øvre Waage or Stolmevaagen, plus the fishermen Ole Hansen Nedre Waage, Johannes Anderssen Nedre Waage, Lars Nielsen Øvre Waage and Lars Olsen Stolmevogen, also pulling for the frigate, which they boarded at about 10 am Sunday, though the defendant and his crew arrived first, although the other men tried to reach the frigate first; when they came aboard, the defendant was shown to the Captain's quarters alone, whom, via a mere seaman who spoke Norwegian, asked the defendant if he could pilot the ship into Bergen, to which the defendant answered Yes!
 But he also asked where the ship came from, to which the translator answered that the ship came from Dover.
 The seaman convinced the defendant that the ship was French, and as the defendant does not know where Dover is, he assumed what was presented to him by the translator was true.